ATFutures/who/README.md

     </div>
     Fig. xx (b) is the 2km x 2km grid at the central of a randomly selected administrative ward - Bishopston.
 The figure show perfectly aligned road segments along the central of their raster representation - indicating a very high positional accuracy.
 Furthermore, no cases of uncapture road segment can be seen; indicating a 100% completeness.

-The cycling lanes, .....

 In order to inspect the positional accuracy and the completeness of both GAMA and Kathmandu, we used the same strategy of drawing 2km x 2km grids inside each administrative sub-division of GAMA and Kathmandu.

 Accra
 -----

-Fig. xx is the ..
-From our observations, these grids provide a good cross-section of the street network across GAMA, from the high population density district of Accra metropolis to the low population density of Shai Osudoku.
-We classified the districts into three, namely (1) urban (2) semi-urban and (3) rural districts.
+Fig. xx shows the distribution of the 2km x 2km grids drawn at the central of GAMA district sub-divisions.
+The grids also provides a good cross-section of the street network across GAMA, from the high population density district of Accra metropolis to the low population density of Shai Osudoku.
+The districts are classified into three, namely (1) urban (2) semi-urban and (3) rural districts.
 This classification is based on the spatial extent of the road network across each district, roughly estimated from the satellite image.
 Thus, we have 51-100%, 25-50%, and 0-25% coverages classified as urban, semi-urban and rural districts, respectively.
 In other words, we use road infrastructure as a proxy for urbanisation (Fig. xx).

-Like many urban districts which comprise very dense street networks, the semi-urban districts such as Ga West Municipal and Ga South Municipal districs, do also contain dense street network, within certain areas that are adjacent to the urban districts.
-The four eastern-most districts, classified as 'rural', largely consist of trunk roads connecting GAMA to the other regions of the country.
+Like many urban districts, two semi-urban districts; Ga West Municipal and Ga South Municipal districs, contain very dense street network within areas that are adjacent to the urban district of Ga Central Municipal district.
+The four eastern-most districts, classified as 'rural', consist largely of trunk roads connecting GAMA to the other regions of the country.

 <img src="fig/quality grid_osm_accra.png" alt="The OSM map of GAMA, with 2km x 2km grids placed at the centre of each district." width="100%" />
 <p class="caption">